mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   />
   ```

-- [withMobileDialog] Remove this higher-order component.
+- Remove the `withMobileDialog` higher-order component.
 The hook API allows a simpler and more flexible solution:

   ```diff
   -import withMobileDialog from '@material-ui/core/withMobileDialog';